cheapjack/Quantica/README.md

-In fact, rather than designing kits or activity for the construction of a bit of scientific knowledge creatively, ‘Steamy making' is about designing (but not completely determining) the sort of dialogues people might make (and we might record).
+In fact, rather than designing kits or activity for the construction of a bit of scientific knowledge creatively, ‘Steamy making' is about designing (but not completely determining) the sort of dialogues people might make. (and we might record).

-Working out what those dialogues could be and how we practically & steam-ily *design* and make them is our focus with our collaborators.
+Working out what those dialogues could be and how we practically & steam-ily *design* and make them, is our focus with our collaborators.

 ### A Way Forward